ford-core-ai/neural-programming-architectures/README.md

 ### Training Procedure ###

-To train the NPI model for the addition-task, call `python main.py --generate --do_train` from the root of this directory.
+To train the NPA model for the addition-task, call `python main.py --generate --do_train` from the root of this directory.
 This will generate the necessary train and test trace data for the addition-task, and start training.
 Once training is complete, the system will enter evaluation mode (outlined below).

 ### Evaluation Procedure ###

-To test addition-task NPI code interactively, just call `python main.py` from the root of this directory, provided that you have saved model checkpoints in `tasks/addition/log/`.
+To test addition-task NPA code interactively, just call `python main.py` from the root of this directory, provided that you have saved model checkpoints in `tasks/addition/log/`.
 This will drop you into a REPL, where you can enter two numbers to be added, and step through the predicted execution trace.

 Note that for the time being, numbers much be smaller than 1000000000.
-This is not because of any limitations on the part of the NPI, but because of the backend helper functions that display the trace.
+This is not because of any limitations on the part of the NPA, but because of the backend helper functions that display the trace.

 A sample execution trace for the addition `18 + 7 = 25` can be found below.
-Note that this is trace is produced entirely by the NPI => There is are no external guides provided except for the initial call to "ADD 18 7":
+Note that this is trace is produced entirely by the NPA => There is are no external guides provided except for the initial call to "ADD 18 7".

+It should be noted that this sample differs from [Sidd Karamcheti's Neural Programmer-Interpreter repo](https://github.com/siddk/npi) in several key ways.
+First, explicit commands to the LSHIFT function were added to more accurately reflect the NPI paper.
+Much more crucially, you'll notice that the program continues adding the leading zeros until the end of the scratch pad.
+This is to avoid failure cases in which the network pointers all show 0, but the addition is not yet complete, like 1007 + 3.
+The original network would incorrectly return 1007 + 3 = 10, because it was taught to stop early if the pointers all showed zeros.

 ```
     Enter Two Numbers, or Hit Enter for Random Pair: 18 7

     Step: ADD, Arguments: [], Terminate: False
     IN 1: -1, IN 2: -1, CARRY: -1, OUT: -1